Randomizing multi-product formulas for Hamiltonian simulation: Randomized sampling using multi-product formulas

 where

-for some $(C_0, \, C_1, \, \dots \, , \, C_{2\chi R})^\top \in \mathbb{R}^{2\chi R +1}$. \end{definition} Here, the coefficients $\lbrace C_q \rbrace$ are related to the parameters $\bb$ and $\nn$ via the inverse of the corresponding Vandermonde matrix in Eq.~\eqref{eq:vandermonde} as is discussed in detail in Section \ref{sec:proofs}.
-The parameters $\nn$ will have an important role in the following construction, whereas $\bb$ are tuned to strike a balance between $ \Xi $ and $\varepsilon$.
+for some $(C_0, \, C_1, \, \dots \, , \, C_{2\chi R})^\top \in \mathbb{R}^{2\chi R +1}$. \end{definition} Here, the coefficients $\lbrace C_q \rbrace$ are related to the parameters $\bb$ and $\nn$ via the inverse of the corresponding Vandermonde matrix in Eq.~\eqref{eq:vandermonde} as is discussed in detail in Section~\ref{sec:proofs}.
+The parameters $\nn$ will have an important role in the following construction, whereas $\bb$ can be tuned to strike a balance between the resolution factor $ \Xi $, error bound $\varepsilon$, and condition number.
+While previous approaches focused on optimizing $\bb$ for the condition number relevant for the success probability when using block-encodings and amplitude amplification, we instead numerically optimize them for the resolution factor and obtain improved error bounds along the way.
 Note that a similar construction has recently been used to approximate energy measurements in the fully analog setting \cite{bespalova2020hamiltonian}.
-We can now turn towards the definition of the first new multi-product formula.
+We can now turn toward the definition of the first new multi-product formula.

-\begin{definition}[Matching multi-product formula] Let $\chi\geq1$ and $R\geq1$ be integers and $\mL_{2\chi,R}(\nn,\bb, t)$ as defined in Definition \ref{def:new_multi_prod_base}.
+\begin{definition}[Matching multi-product formula] Let $\chi\geq1$ and $R\geq1$ be integers and $\mL_{2\chi,R}(\nn,\bb, t)$ as defined in Definition~\ref{def:new_multi_prod_base}.
 Then, for any $t\in\mathbb{R}$, we define the multi-product formula $\widetilde{M}_{2\chi,R}^{(\mathrm{m})}(t)$ as